BWG Consumer Alert: August 2011

 Ford announced the product recall of more than 1.22 million trucks with a corrosion problem that may result in fire.
 The recalled trucks include the popular F-150.
 Ford said it has received eight reports of tanks falling, including three injuries.

 Ford will repair the trucks at no cost to owners.
 Click here to learn more about the recalls.

 Massachusetts Student-Athletes Start Concussion Training

-Starting in September 2011, student-athletes in Massachusetts will be required to complete concussion training.
+Starting in September 2011, student-athletes and others involved in school sports will be required to complete concussion training in Massachusetts.

 In 2010, the state Legislature passed a law requiring training and education for anyone involved in public middle school and high school sports.
 The Department of Public Health issued guidelines in June 2011.
 The guidelines state players, parents, coaches and school nurses must participate in training on how to recognize the symptoms of a concussion.
 Even volunteers must sit in on training.

 If a student is injured, they will be immediately removed from the game or practice.
 They cannot return until they are cleared by a doctor.
 If a student is diagnosed with a concussion, they will need a written plan to return.
 Once a student suffers a concussion, they must file an injury report before the start of each sports season.

 As NFL players come forward with claims about concussions, many states are starting to focus on concussion prevention in schools.
 Each year, 136,000 student-athletes suffer concussions.
 When not treated properly, students can suffer long-term brain injury.